How To Read Your Paycheck Stub

 If you need further explanation on how to read your paycheck stub or if a particular calculation doesn’t seem correct, consult your Human Resources Department for assistance.
 Don’t procrastinate!
 Exercise good money management skills by being proactive.
 If a calculation is incorrect, the issue may reappear on every paycheck.
 Also, you may not be making the best choice for a retirement plan contribution, or losing money if your earnings are not calculated properly.
 It is ultimately your responsibility to ensure that you are being properly compensated.

 If you are struggling with debt or have any other financial concerns, ClearPoint is here to help.
-Get started today with a free budget review!
+Get started today with a free counseling session!
 A credit counselor will be happy to speak with you and can help identify the options you have available.

 Want help with managing your money?

 Talk to a nonprofit credit counselor for free.